John Sisterson

-John Sisterson is an American collegiate soccer head coach, currently with Santa Barbara City College as head coach of both the men and women's teams.
+John Sisterson is an American collegiate soccer head coach, currently with Santa Barbara City College as head coach of men's team.
 He has been with the Vaqueros since 2005 and is the most successful soccer coach in the history of Santa Barbara City College, with over 400 wins for both men's and women's teams.
 Sisterson has won 10 Western State Championships, as well as receiving coach of the year awards on 10 occasions.
 In 2011 both the men's and women's teams were Western State Conference Champions, the only time this has been achieved by one college in the history of the Western State Conference, and this was also repeated in 2017, Sisterson being head coach of both teams.
 His players both male and female have moved on to play professionally, and have also been inducted in the Women's Professional Soccer League Hall of Fame.
 Sisterson was also the head coach for the United States Deaflympics Women's soccer team from 2003 - 2009.
 In 2005 the team won a gold medal at the Deaflympics in the Olympic Stadium, Melbourne, Australia, beating Russia in the final 3–0.
 The team won gold again in the 2009 Deaflympics in Taipei, Taiwan with the leadership of Head Coach Ken McDonald who coached both the Men's and Women's deaf soccer.